zixin-gao/higgs-audio/examples/serve_engine/README.md

 ```

 ### (Experimental) Interleaved Dialogue Generation
-HiggsAudio V2 is also able to generate text.
+Higgs Audio v2 is also able to generate text.
 Here's an example that shows it is able to generate multi-speaker conversations with interleaved transcript and audio from scene descriptions.

 ```bash
 python run_hf_example.py interleaved_dialogue